 Trapping and Harvesting

 Harvesting methods and trap limits also support sustainability.
 Trapping is the only legal way to catch lobsters.
 Bottom dragging or diving is not allowed.
 Lobster traps are designed to catch only 3¼ inch to 5-inch in-range sized lobsters.
 All traps come with escape vents for undersized juvenile lobsters.
-Lobster traps also have biodegradable hatches for lobsters to escape through in the event that a line is severed and a trap is lost.
+Lobster traps also have biodegradable hatches for lobsters to escape through if a line is severed and a trap is lost.
 Maine also has a statewide trap limit with individual lobstering zones that assign their trap limits.

 The next step in sustainability is the ease and efficiency of moving the lobster catch from the boats to local wholesale markets.
 Most wholesalers are situated on the waterfront, which makes delivery seamless.
 Lobsters are purchased directly off the boats daily.
 They are then placed in saltwater holding tanks until orders can be fulfilled—restaurants, grocers, food processing plants, and global shipments as far away as China.
 Lobsters processed at a facility can provide consumers with various packaged products.